Frequently Asked Questions

 faculty office hours

 (PDF) to follow up your request in person.

 When you have found an advisor, have your new advisor sign the advising form available in

 Dowling Hall or in the psychology department lobby.

 You should email your past advisor about the change and then

 Statistics - What counts?

-substitute for Psychology 31; these students should bear in mind
+substitute for PSY 31; these students should bear in mind that their

-PSY 32 and the advanced lab.
-Biopsychology majors may use either BIO 132 or
+taking PSY 32.
+Biopsychology majors may use PSY 31 or BIO 132 or

 Only statistics courses taken in a psychology department and which include